-Sensory Play, like slime and colored rice, is very popular.
-But it is not a Montessori concept and is typically not found in Montessori classrooms.
+Sensory bins, for things like slime and colored rice, are very popular.
+But they are not a Montessori material and are typically not found in Montessori classrooms.
 Maria Montessori believed that children do indeed learn through all their senses and she adapted sensory exploration into her classroom in the following ways:

 - Through the sensorial materials she designed, such as sandpaper letters, red rods, and knobbed cylinders.